The half marathon is becoming an increasingly popular distance. This training plan will help you achieve a sub-2 hour finish for the 13.1-mile route.

 Structure your training

-A half marathon is no joke and requires serious preparation.
+A half marathon is no joke and should never be attempted without extensive training.
 The length of time it will take you to prepare depends primarily on where you’re starting.
 Someone whose previous running experience is limited to the odd jog around the park will need longer than someone who runs 5–10 km on a regular basis.
 Sit down and draw up a plan for your race training.
 This will ensure that your training has the necessary structure, and stop you finding reasons to skip your least favorite sessions.

 The sub-2:00 half marathon